Error-331/code_tests/docs/bible/quotes.md

 ...a servant does not have the right to be served...

+*"For I am the Lord thy God, the Holy One of Israel, thy Saviour: I gave Egypt for thy ransom, Ethiopia and Seba for thee."*

+**(Isaiah 43:3)**

 ### Family, kids, etc.

 *"For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which